 Neurodegenerative disorder is a term used for the condition leading to a progressive deterioration of the nervous system.
 Diseases like Alzheimer’s, MS, ALS, Huntington’s disease, Parkinson’s disease, and dementia fall into this category.
 These disorders cause cognitive impairment (memory loss and forgetfulness), motor dysfunctions (muscle spasms and difficulty walking), and behavioural abnormalities (anxiety, apathy, and moodiness).

 The neuroprotective properties of cannabis can slow the progression of these diseases.
 Studies in Israel have revealed that cannabis can reduce tremors and pain and improve fine motor functions in Parkinson’s patients.
 Another study shows THC blocks an enzyme in the brain that produces amyloid plaque responsible for killing brain cells and causing Alzheimer’s.
 Cannabis has also been found to reduce pain and muscle contractions in those suffering from MS and ALS.

 Because medical marijuana use has only recently become widely accepted, more research is necessary to further prove its benefits and effects on the human body.
 However, the promising results that are already on the books provide a legitimate argument for the use of medical cannabis to relieve pain and uncomfortable side effects from disease and other ailments.
 It provides a safer (and potentially more effective alternative) to some traditional treatments currently offered.

-Find out if you’re qualified to receive a prescription for medical marijuana.
-Book an appointment with The Clinic Network by calling us at 1-855-462-3646 or emailing us at email@example.com.
-Following an evaluation, our educators will refer you to one of our physicians for a consultation and recommend a Licensed Producer that will provide you wththe correct strain and treatment plan.
+Find out if you’re qualified to receive a prescription and experience medical marijuana or cannabis’ benefits.
+Toronto and Waterloo patients can book an appointment with The Clinic Network by calling us at 1-855-462-3646 or emailing us at email@example.com.
+Following an evaluation, our educators will refer you to one of our physicians for a consultation and recommend a Licensed Producer that will provide you with the correct strain and treatment plan.